 - Environmental Impact:

 - A failing O2 sensor will cause your engine to run rich or lean, resulting in increased levels of harmful pollutants like carbon monoxide (CO), hydrocarbons (HC), and nitrogen oxides (NOx).
-These pollutants contribute to air pollution and have significant health and environmental impacts.

 - Legal and Financial Repercussions: